vladislavkovaliov/condition-builder/README.md

 - the order of conditions matters — the first condition that matches will be used
 - you can optionally provide a fallback using build(() => defaultValue)
 - if no condition matches and no fallback is provided, an error will be thrown to alert you
-- the build() method never returns null
+- the build() method is empty it will return null

 ## Why use it?